darshil0193/Latex-Made-Easy/CONTRIBUTING.md

 In case if database access is required, please email to <darshil0193@gmail.com> with the subject `Access to Database required: Latex-Made-Easy`

 #### Testing the code
 Please add test cases along with the code.
-Please build your code with `grunt default` prior to raising a pull request.
+Please build your code with `npm run release` prior to raising a pull request.
+The pull request will not be accepted till the coverage of the tests be greater than or equal to 85%

 #### Pull Request
 Please raise a pull request for merging your code to the master branch.

+#### Continuous Integration
+Once a pull request is raised, it will kick off a Travis CI build.
+Feel free to follow the build to check for any errors.